hungptit/sbutils/README.md

 ## mupdatedb ##

-**mupdatedb** will generate a file information database for given folders.
-This database will be the baseline for other commands including **mdiff**, **mlocate**, and **copydiff**.
+**mupdatedb** will build the file information database for given folders.
+This database will be used as a baseline for other commands including **mdiff**, **mlocate**, and **copydiff**.
 Below is a simple example

         mupdatedb matlab/ -d .database

 ## mdiff ##

-**mdiff** lists all files that have been modified, added, and removed in given folders using the baseline.
-Below is a sample command which will find the differences between the current state of **matlab/toolbox/** and **matlab/test/** folders and their baseline.
+**mdiff** lists all files that have been modified, added, and removed in given folders or a sandbox using the baseline.
+This command can handle a very large sandbox in a reasonable amount of time.
+Below is a sample command which will find the differences between the current state of **matlab/toolbox/** and **matlab/test/** folders and the baseline.

         % mdiff matlab/toolbox/ matlab/test/
         ---- Modified files: 5 ----